Stamp duty and registration for rental agreement in Maharashtra 2025

 Stamp duty = E = 0.25% x D

 The registration fee for a tenancy agreement in Maharashtra, depends on where the property being let out, is located.
-The registration fees are Rs 1,000, if the property is situated under any municipal corporation area and it is Rs 500, if the same is in a rural area.
+The registration fee is Rs 1,000, if the property is situated under any municipal corporation area and it is Rs 500, if the same is in a rural area.
 In the absence of any agreement to the contrary, the cost of stamp duty and registration charges is to be borne by the tenant.

 The stamp duty on rent agreement you pay in Mumbai is governed by the Bombay Stamp Act, 1958.
 The stamp duty on the lease agreements is applicable across all cities in Maharashtra.
 The leave and license agreements should be stamped with a stamp duty charge of 0.25% of the total rent for the period.
 The rent agreement registration charges, that is the rate of stamp duty is the same for residential properties and commercial properties for a period up to 60 months.